ENGLISH (3 CREDIT: 2-1-0)

 Knowing Self: Life Facets; Identifying Your Functioning Individuality; knowing you Personality; Conducting a personal SWOT analysis.
 Setting Career Goal; Action Planning; and Motivating Self; Identifying Personal values and Mission Statement; Figuring out Goals; Writing SMART goals; Mapping goals with skills and knowledge; Developing an Action Plan; Reviewing Progress.
 Managing Time -Creating To-do Lists; Scheduling; Ending Procrastination; Building Self Confidence and Taking Initiative.
 Building blocks of Self-confidence; Acquiring requisite knowledge; Being open to experiment and experience; Inculcating reading habits; exchanging notes; discussing ideas v/s people; developing hobbies.
 Professional and Social Attitudes -Discussing likes and dislikes; Coming out of Comfort Zone; Being open to learning.
 Dealing with Others -Dealing with peers, seniors and juniors; Dealing with inadequacies; Professional relationships.
 Learning Attitude -Openness to learning; Flexibility of thoughts; Not being opinionated; Being aware.

-Introduction, Time value of Money, Analysis of Financial Statements, Capital Budgeting: Principle Techniques, Long Term Sources of Finance, Concept and measurement of cost of capital, Cash Flows for Capital Budgeting, Leverages and Capital structure decision, Working Capital Management
+Introduction, Basic Financial concepts, Time value of Money, Analysis of Financial Statements, Capital Budgeting: Principles and Techniques, Estimation of Cash Flows for Capital Budgeting, Long Term Sources of Finance, Concept and measurement of Cost of Capital, Operating and Financial Leverages, Capital structure decision through EBIT-EPS analysis, Working Capital Management.

 Understanding Marketing Management.
 The New Age Marketing.
 Marketing Environment and Market Research and insights.
 Strategic Planning and the marketing Process.
 Assessing opportunities in a dynamic marketing environment.
 The Marketing Research: From Information to Action.
 Managing and Marketing Information.
 Consumer and Business Buyer Behaviour.
 Segmentation Targeting and Positioning.
 CRM.
 Branding.
 Pricing products: Pricing considerations and strategies.
 Marketing Channels and Integrated-Marketing Communications.
 Managing marketing and growth.
 The New Age Social Marketing.